Foul Drainage Design

 - Pumping stations that are to be adopted by the local water authority will need to meet the requirements of Sewers for Adoption and will require the appropriate approval and adoption procedures to be conducted.

-What are Wastewater Treatment Systems?
+Foul Water drainage design, what are Wastewater Treatment Systems?

 When the development does not have a sewer connection.
 It is necessary to consider the requirement for storage or treatment of sewage on site.
 The usual wastewater treatment solutions to be considered are: